 Author: Dr Dewlyn Dyall-Smith FACD, Dermatologist, 2009.

 Serum sickness is a self-limited allergic reaction following exposure to foreign proteins.
-This is sometimes called a type III hypersensitivity reaction.
+Serum sickness is sometimes called a type III hypersensitivity reaction.
 The resulting immune complex of the patient's antibodies bound to the foreign protein is deposited in small blood vessels and stimulates the complement cascade and hence an inflammatory reaction.
 It presents with a classic triad:

 Thymoglobulin (anti-thymocyte globulin) is made in rabbits.
 It is used particularly in the perioperative period following solid organ transplants to reduce the post-operative doses of immunosuppressive drugs.
 The incidence of serum sickness due to thymoglobulin in renal transplant recipients has been estimated to be between 7 and 27%.
-There is an increased risk of developing serum sickness to thymoglobulin if there has been a significant past exposure to rabbits or horses.
+There is an increased risk of developing serum sickness to thymoglobulin if there has been significant past exposure to rabbits or horses.

 Chimeric monoclonal antibodies are a group of biologic agents that are being used with increasing frequency for many immunological disorders such as rheumatoid arthritis, psoriasis and in cancer therapies.